Norhaven/Jolt/README.md

     ]
 }
 ```
 The underscore `_` character is a discard character, allowing it to match with any possible value.
 The explicit values, such as 'test', must match exactly.
-As a general rule, a discard at the tail end of an array pattern indicates zero or more elements (unless it's the only value in the pattern).
+As a general rule, a discard at the tail end of an array pattern indicates one or more elements.

 You can also match the same way with object literals and mix discards in where appropriate.
 ```json